The Medici Villa della Petraia in Florence

 The inside of the Villa can be visited with a guide every hour starting at 8:30am – only large groups are requested to book their visit ahead of time.

 The Medici Villa della Petraia is an impressive country residence built on a panoramic terrace in the outskirts of Florence in the small hamlet of Castello.
-From its position, you can have a beautiful view over its rich Italian garden and the valley where the famous Renaissance city is located on.
+From its position, you have an incredible view over its wide Italian garden and over the valley where the famous Renaissance city of Florence is located.

-The building was originally bought by the Brunelleschi family, who later sold it to Palla Strozzi in 1422.
-In first half of the XVI century, the villa passed to the Salutati family.
-This one transferred the property to the Medici family.
-In this time, the Cardinal Ferdinando, who was nominated Grand Duke in 1587, carried out a radical transformation of the villa, turning the villa from a mansion into a princely residence.
+The home was originally bought by the Brunelleschi family, who later sold it to Palla Strozzi in 1422 and who expanded the estate by buying more land around it.
+In the first half of the 16th century, the villa passed to the Salutati family, who then transferred the property to the Medici family.
+In this time, Cardinal Ferdinando, who was nominated Grand Duke in 1587, carried out a radical transformation of the villa, turning the villa from a country home into a princely residence.

 The project was accomplished by building around the fourteenth century central tower, but the most significant changes were actually carried out in the surrounding park.
-First, it was divided into three magnificent terraces: the first one was dedicated to the placement of dwarf fruits, the second one adorned by flower beds while the third one was designed with two elliptical areas where many general and citrus trees were planted.
+The park was first divided into three magnificent terraces: the first one was dedicated to the placement of dwarf fruits, the second one adorned by flower beds while the third one was designed with two elliptical areas where many general and citrus trees were planted.

-Today, we can admire what the garden must have looked at that time by observing the depictions painted by Giusto Utens in the series called “villa in a lunette” dated 1599/1602.
-A walk in the park during the spring time is the best time to visit, time at which you might even find a wedding photo shoots taking place ..very popular location for photographer like me!
-The garden statues (the first is the Venus by Giambologna) add adornment to Petraia’s majesty, but the nineteenth century tower and the sundial which marks the season in a very old style are also very interesting to visit and see.
+Today, we can admire what the garden must have looked at that time by observing the painting by Giusto Utens in the series called “villa in a lunette” dated 1599/1602.
+A walk in the park during the spring time is the best time to visit, a time when you might even find a wedding photo shoot taking place (it is a very popular location for photographers like me! ;-)).
+The garden statues (the one by the villa is the Venus by Giambologna) add adornment to Petraia’s majesty, but the nineteenth century tower and the sundial which marks the seasons in a very old style are also very interesting to see and admire.

 Inside the Villa

 The Villa della Petraia has always been used as a residence, hosting illustrious personalities of the Medici family (Don Lorenzo, Cosimo III), the Lorraines (Leopold II) and, finally, the Savoys, Italy's royal family (Vittorio Emanuele II and his wife, Rosa Vercelliana).
-The last hosts of the villa carried the last changed to the villa, decorating it with precious furniture and creating the splendid covered courtyard you find as you enter the villa that became the ballroom.
+The last hosts carried out a seried of changes to the villa, decorating it with precious furniture and creating the splendid ballroom as you enter the villa (by placing a glass roof to cover the central, open courtyard).
 The ballroom's perimeter is completely decorated by frescoes carried out by Cosimo Gaddi during the Lorraine period and by Volterrano who painted scenes that told of the various exploits of the Medici family.

-The remaining rooms, each of various sizes and with different style of furnishings, offered to me and to visitors pleasant surprises such as the music room where still today there is a precious piano harmonium built in Naples in 1868.
-Its walls are enriched with tapestries that form the backdrop for an ancient bronze clock which has marked the passing of time since 1770!
-Another room I make a special note about is the large, red dining room adorned with beautiful tapestries in an XVII century Flemish style.
+The remaining rooms, each of various sizes and with a different style of furnishings, offers pleasant surprises: one such surprise was the music room where a precious piano harmonium built in Naples in 1868 can be admired!
+Its walls are enriched with tapestries that form the backdrop for an ancient bronze clock which has marked the passing of time since 1770.
+Another room to make special note of is the large, red dining room adorned with beautiful tapestries in an XVII century Flemish style.

-So while you're in the center of Florence, I highly recommend you take the time to get out of the center and and visit this gem not many are even aware of exists today and is open to the public.... free of charge!
+So while you're in the center of Florence, I highly recommend taking the time to go visit this gem not many are even aware of exists today and is open to the public.... free of charge!